-Yes, however you can only postpone jury duty one time for either 60 or 90 days.
+Yes, you can submit a request to postpone jury duty for either 60 or 90 days.
 If you choose to postpone your jury duty, a new group number will be assigned to you.
 Please make a note of the new group number for future reference.To postpone your jury duty date on-line, go to www.superiorcourt.maricopa.gov/juryservices and select Online Juror System.To postpone your jury duty date by telephone, please call the Maricopa County Superior Court Jury Center at 602-506-5879.

 Please contact the

 Phoenix Municipal Court Staff at 602-534-9931 and leave a message.
 A staff

 member will return your call as soon as possible.
 Or email the jury center at firstname.lastname@example.org.

 Please contact the Phoenix Municipal Court staff at 602-534-9931 and press option 6.
 If staff are unavailable, please leave a message with your name, date of birth, and a good contact number.
 A staff member will return your call as quickly as possible.

 Some people may be excused, however, strict provisions apply.
 Example: a prospective juror who is at least seventy-five years of age may submit a written statement to the court requesting that the person be excused from service.
 Visit www.superiorcourt.maricopa.gov/juryservices for more information.